andrewchambers/bupstash/doc/man/bupstash-new-key.1.md

 ## DESCRIPTION

-`bupstash new-key` creates a new bupstash key capable of both reading and writing repository entries.
+`bupstash new-key` creates a new bupstash key capable of both encrypting and decrypting repository entries.

-The generated key will be marked readable only for the creating user.
+The generated key will be have permissions that make it readable by only the creating user.

 Remember to keep your keys safe, as losing a key is the same as losing all data stored using that key.